-In the world of search engine optimization, having a proper web design plays a crucial rule.
+In the world of search engine optimization, having a proper web design plays a crucial role.
 The factors that determine your website’s ranking change all the time; in the past couple of years, original content and the quality of the user experience have become crucial ranking factors.
 That’s why you need to have web design and SEO in mind when you make design decisions related to your website.

 Today, we’re going to share a couple of design guidelines that not only make for a satisfactory user experience but for high SEO metrics as well.